Boyquotes/Godot-Sound-Manager/README.md

 # Godot Sound Manager
 An easy and optimized way to manage your sound effects in the Godot Game Engine!
+Just extract **GodotSoundManager.zip** and place inside the **addons** folder of your Godot project!

 Download the demo to see the most basic functions in action!

 # Variables